New Orleans Garden District - a guide from a local.

 Take a Walking Tour!

-It’s totally free to walk around the Garden District on your own but if you’d like to get a more an unparalleled history of the gorgeous homes of the Garden District you can join us for a our free guided tour of the Garden District or you can take one of our Self Guided tours and learn about these unique homes on your own time.
+It’s totally free to walk around the Garden District on your own but if you’d like to get a more an unparalleled history of the gorgeous homes of the Garden District you can join us for a our free guided tour of the Garden District or you can take one of our Self Guided tours or our extremely affordable Self-guided Audio tour and learn about these unique homes on your own time.
 Unlike the French Quarter, the Garden District is a place of leisure and relaxation, where time moves as slow as molasses, and the streets are quieter.
 Take it easy with a guided tour of the Garden District.
 Walk it at your own pace with our self-guided walking tour.

 Visit The Rink